Is Neck Pain Limiting Your Life?

 When seeking treatment, it is always best to first begin with conservative treatments.
 Physical therapy, chiropractic care, pain medications and epidural steroid injections may relieve your pain.
-However, if these measures fail to help, a minimally invasive cervical discectomy and neural decompression may be the right treatment.
-North American Spine has helped people just like you find relief with a cervical discectomy.
+However, if these measures fail to help, a minimally invasive laser spine procedure may be the right treatment.
+North American Spine has helped people just like you find relief with a cervical discectomy or foraminotomy.

 Watch a simulation of the cervical procedure, often referred to as “the Band-Aid procedure.”
 By not requiring an incision or stitches, the cervical procedure provides a reduced risk of infection and reduced recovery time.
 In addition, dye injection offers greater accuracy, to confirm that the disc levels being treated are the ones that are actually causing your pain.